thepeacockproject/peacockprojectorg/docs/intel/faq.md

         -   Information on your operating system and game version
         -   Information on what is running on Port 80 (check FAQ above)
         -   Any further pertinent information

+### Feature Request FAQ

+-   To be very clear: Progression (unlocking items as you go) is currently not supported, although planned for the future.
+Peacock will give you all unlocks right away (that you are eligible for based on DLC you have purchased).
+-   In-game challenges are actively being implemented as of Peacock v5.0.1.
+-   Before asking any questions about Ghost Mode, escalations, user contracts, elusive targets, please check the [Custom Content Page](https://thepeacockproject.org/wiki/custom-content) as well as the [Ghost Mode Page](https://thepeacockproject.org/wiki/ghost-mode/).
+-   Peacock is not responsible for any compatibility issues between any third party game modifications and Peacock.
+    -   You can consider asking mod creators to add a plugin functionality to their mod to make it work with Peacock, as was done with Sarajevo Six mod, for instance.
+    -   As of Peacock v.5.0.1, mod compatibility is greatly increased as Repo mods (typically mods that alter inventory item properties) are now supported.